25 Healthy Midnight Snacks for Late Night Munching, According to a Nutritionist

 When it comes to sleep, cheese is a surprisingly sound choice.
 That’s because it’s high in calcium, which has been tied to better sleep.
-It’s also loaded with protein, with some tryptophan and melatonin for good measure.
+It’s also loaded with protein, plus some tryptophan and melatonin for good measure.
 Pair a few slices of cheese with some whole-grain crackers, sprouted bread or apple slices for the ultimate protein-carb combination.

 15. Avocado Toast

 Good news for millennials who worship at the avo toast altar: Dr. Gioffre calls the fruit (yep, it’s a fruit) “God’s butter.”
-That’s because it has “a nice balance of healthy fats, more potassium than bananas and plenty of fiber to keep your digestive in check.”
+That’s because it has “a nice balance of healthy fats, more potassium than bananas and plenty of fiber to keep your digestion in check.”
 Want to bring it up a notch?
 Dr. Gioffre suggests making your toast with sprouted bread, tomato, extra-virgin olive oil, cumin, sea salt, crushed black pepper and jalapeño for a little extra kick.
 Part midnight snack, part gourmet meal.

 Try it: Vegan Avocado Toast